sunfounder/pico-2w-kit/docs/source/cproject/arduino_start/install_pico_2w.rst

 .. _setup_pico2w_arduino:

-1.3 Setting Up the Raspberry Pi Pico 2W (Important)
+1.3 Setting Up the Raspberry Pi Pico 2 W (Important)
 =====================================================

 1. Installing the Board Package
 --------------------------------------

-To program the Raspberry Pi Pico 2W, you need to install the appropriate board package in the Arduino IDE.
+To program the Raspberry Pi Pico 2 W, you need to install the appropriate board package in the Arduino IDE.
 Follow these steps to get started:

 #.
 Open the Arduino IDE and navigate to **File** -> **Preferences**.